Odisha River Sand Monitoring - GIS and AI Enforcement Framework

 Scientific replenishment

-• Seasonal DoD (DEM of Difference) for replenishment assessment
+• Seasonal DEM-of-difference replenishment assessment

-• Sediment transport capacity models (e.g., Ackers–White)
+• Sediment transport capacity models

 • Evidence-based "safe extraction" thresholds

-Open data & self‑certification
+Open data and self-certification

 Transparency that improves compliance and reduces disputes.